Bigness of the tangent bundle of a Fano threefold with Picard number two: Total Dual VMRTs on Blow-Ups

 By Theorem~\ref{space-cor}, $T_X$ is not big in the above cases. \end{Rmk}

-\begin{Prop} Let $f:X=\Bl_\Gamma Q\to Q$ be the blow-up of a smooth quadric threefold $Q\subseteq\PP^4$ along a smooth curve $\Gamma$ of degree $d$.
-Assume that $\Gamma$ has no trisecant line on $Q$.
+{ \begin{Prop} Let $f:X=\Bl_\Gamma Q\to Q$ be the blow-up of a smooth quadric threefold $Q\subseteq\PP^4$ along a smooth curve $\Gamma$ of degree $d$.
+Assume that $\Gamma$ has at most a finite number of trisecant lines on $Q$.
 Then there exists an irreducible and reduced effective divisor

 on $\PP(T_X)$ which satisfies \eqref{condition}.
-Here $m\geq 0$ is the number of secant lines of $\Gamma$ on $Q$ passing through a general point of $\Gamma$, and $D$ is the exceptional divisor of $f:X\to Q$. \end{Prop}

-\begin{proof} We continue to use the notation in the proof of Proposition~\ref{space}.
+Here, $m\geq 0$ is the number of secant lines of $\Gamma$ on $Q$ passing through a general point of $\Gamma$, and $D$ is the exceptional divisor of $f:X\to Q$. \end{Prop} \begin{proof} We continue to use the notation in the proof of Proposition~\ref{space}.
 The proof is similar to the proposition.
-Let $\Kk$ be the locally unsplit dominating family of rational curves on $X$ containing the strict transforms of lines meeting $\Gamma$, and $\breve\Cc$ be the total dual VMRT on $\PP(T_X)$ associated to $\Kk$.
-From the diagram
+Let $\Kk$ be the family of { unbendable} rational curves on $X$ containing the strict transforms of lines meeting $\Gamma$ on $Q$, and $\breve\Cc$ be the total dual VMRT on $\PP(T_X)$ associated to $\Kk$.
+From the diagram we have the formula